workshopapps/vipcustomer.web/docs/STYLING.md

 # Styling in Vip Customer App

-To avoid style clashes use css modules when styling in Zuri Main for example
+To avoid style clashes use css modules when styling in Vip Customer App for example

 ```ts